 The Sea-Skiff can be launched directly into the ocean from the beach, is easily handled in ocean waves, and yet can be used in the marshes and tidal creeks because of its five-inch draft.
 It was an excellent combination of an oceangoing vessel, like the whaleboat, and the marsh or coastal river boat, like the shove skiff.

-Cape Fear Museum Store is the only source for T.N.
+Cape Fear Museum is the only source for T.N.
 Simmons’ Sea-Skiff plans.
-Full plans are available at the Museum Shop for the 18-, 20- and 22-foot boats.
+Full plans are available for the 18-, 20- and 22-foot boats.